xaviguasch/codewars-katas-collection/02-fundamentals--7-kyu/notes.md

 n069 - **Even numbers in an array** Check alternative solution, one liner! n072 - **Find the nth Digit of a Number** Check alternative solutions, one I don't really get...
-EXPLORE! n074 - **Alphabet Symmetry** Check alternative solutions, one doesn't use methods and the other is quite complex.
+EXPLORE! n074 - **Alphabet Symmetry** Check alternative solutions, one doesn't use methods and the other is quite complex. n076 - **Number Of Occurrences** Check alternative solutions, ones that aren't using filter!